Panasonic G7 vs GX80

 |15.8 MP, Four Thirds Sensor||15.8 MP, Four Thirds Sensor|

 |3.0" LCD, 1040k dots||3.0" LCD, 1040k dots|

 |Swivel touchscreen||Tilting touchscreen|

 |7 shutter flaps per second||8 shutter flaps per second|

 |350 shots per battery charge||290 shots per battery charge|

 |125 x 86 x 77 mm, 410 g||122 x 71 x 44 mm, 426 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Panasonic Lumix DMC-G7 and the Panasonic Lumix DMC-GX80?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Panasonic G7 and the Panasonic GX80 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Panasonic G7 and the Panasonic GX80 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G7 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably smaller (19 percent) than the Panasonic G7.
 However, the GX80 is slightly heavier (4 percent) than the G7.
 In this context, it is worth noting that neither the G7 nor the GX80 are weather-sealed.